aboutcode-org/scancode-toolkit/docs/source/cli-reference/scan-options-post.rst

     .. note::

-        The ``--consolidate`` option will be deprecated in a future version of ScanCode Toolkit as top level packages, dependencies and licenses now provide improved consolidated data.
+        The ``--consolidate`` option will be deprecated in a future version of ScanCode-Toolkit as top level packages, dependencies and licenses now provide improved consolidated data.

     The JSON file containing scan results after using the ``--consolidate`` Plugin is structured as